Overview

 POL 646Public Policy Process and Implementation3

-Completion of core and specialized track course requirements as specified by the POL Department in consultation with the student’s career goals and interests.
+Completion of core and specialization course requirements can be modified by the POL Department in consultation with the student’s career goals and interests.

 All other requirements as stated in sections Requirements for the Master of Arts Degree and General Information.